In this post, we give you tips and workouts adapted from the book Pregnancy Fitness to use as part of your first trimester exercise programme.

 There’s no question that exercise is a fundamental part of a healthy lifestyle.
 The benefits far outweigh the risks and this doesn’t change once you become pregnant.
 The NHS recommends keeping up with your normal daily physical activity or exercise (sport, running, yoga, dancing or even walking to the shops and back) for as long as you feel comfortable.

 If you weren’t active before you got pregnant, you shouldn’t suddenly take up strenuous exercise.
 If you’re starting an aerobic exercise programme, such as running, swimming or fitness classes, remember to tell your instructor you’re pregnant.
 To begin with, you shouldn’t do any more than 15 minutes of continuous exercise, three times a week.
-This can be gradually increased to at least four 30 minute sessions a week.
+You can increase this gradually to at least four 30 minute sessions a week.

 If you do decide to take up exercise while pregnant, you need to be smart and listen to your body.
 The many physical and physiological changes that occur from the moment you conceive until you give birth can change your focus and how you work out.
 If your pregnancy is safe and uncomplicated, chances you’ll be encouraged to exercise.